CapstoneBitsPlease/JamaConnectFrontend/README.md

 Sources:
 --------

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and generated from a React-TailwindCSS template created by [ptmdmusique](https://github.com/ptmdmusique/react-tailwind-sass-template).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and generated from a React-Tailwind-Sass template created by [ptmdmusique](https://github.com/ptmdmusique/react-tailwind-sass-template).